Codepoints/blog.codepoints.net/posts/what-is-tofu.md

 Together with [GNU Unifont][unifont] this font family also powers the character display on codepoints.net almost exclusively.

-If you stumble upon tofu nowadays, it is in most cases due to [new emojis][em-latest] being codified by Unicode, but not being implemented in your platform’s emoji font.
 In day-to-day use tofu is luckily becoming less of an issue than it was in the 90’s.
+If you stumble upon it nowadays, it is mostly due to [new emojis][em-latest] being codified by Unicode, but not being implemented in your platform’s emoji font.

+Another situation where you might encounter a variant of tofu today is, when a web font hasn’t got all glyphs to render a specific word.
+The browser will then substitute the missing characters with glyphs from other fonts, which gives the text sometimes the impression of a ransom letter:

+> <big style="font-family:Times New Roman, serif">na<span style="font-family:Arial,sans-serif">ï</span>ve r<span style="font-family:Arial,sans-serif">é</span>sum<span style="font-family:Arial,sans-serif">é</span></big>

 ## Origins